solid-contrib/conformance-test-harness/SECURITY.md

 # Security policy

 This application executes tests from the https://github.com/solid-contrib/specification-tests repository in order to assess the conformance of
-Solid server implementatinos to the specifications at https://solid.github.io/specification/.
+Solid server implementations to the specifications at https://solid.github.io/specification/.

 # Reporting a vulnerability